mwlang/crypto/README.md

 CAUTION:  THERE MAY BE BUGS!
 Report bugs in the issue tracker or send me a PR with the bug already fixed!

 ## What New!
+* May 2018:
+  * Cobinhood support added.
+API key with read-only is all that's needed.

 * April 2018:
   * Added support for tracking Ethereum addresses and all ERC20 tokens held in that address.